softaria/math-processor/README.md

 ### Method

-It name what type of plot you want to get.
-In fact it is the name of sympy plotting functions:
+It specifies what type of plot you want to get.
+In fact, it is the name of sympy plotting functions:

 * plot
 * plot_parametric